se1-1314/xiast-docs/management/project/spmp.md

     * Solution: Using the modularity of the software product to correct as easily and efficiently as possible the requirements that were misunderstood
     * Target completion date: n.a.
     * Responsible: Requirements Manager, Implementation Leader
+9. Apache server goes offline on Wilma
+    * Probability: low
+    * Impact: medium
+    * Priority: high
+    * Cost of Solution: low
+    * Solution: Changing the url in the configuration of the application
+    * Target completion date: n.a.
+    * Responsible: Server Manager
+10. Database server goes offline
+    * Probability: low
+    * Impact: high
+    * Priority: high
+    * Cost of Solution: low
+    * Solution: Changing the configuration of the application (dataloss of a part of the database is possible).
+The cost of this solution is low because back-ups of the database are taken every hour, using a back-upserver of a teammember
+    * Target completion date: n.a.
+    * Responsible: Server Manager
+11. Back-end server goes (temporarly) down
+    * Probability: low
+    * Impact: high
+    * Priority: high
+    * Cost of solution: low
+    * Solution: Using a mirror server: Aphrodite
+    * Target completion date: n.a.
+    * Responsible: Server Manager

 <!--- TO ADD: ##############################################################################################9. architectuur, systeem, software platform, main db (bus factor), problemen ivm single server architectuur, backups, eenvoudig backups migreren naar ander systeem, webserver, apache problemen, cve's ivm apache (relevant voor onze applicatie), versioning control, server access (manier waarop mensen toegang hebben tot sytemen)
 -->